cce21/Deep-Learning-Arxiv-Paper-Recommender/README.md

 word.
 This metric effectively computes a normalized bag of words vector that adjusts the scores based on how common a word is across the corpus of abstracts.
-The output of the TFIDF model are embeddings that are used to create the cosine similarity matrix betIen each abstract.
+The output of the TFIDF model are embeddings that are used to create the cosine similarity matrix between each abstract.

 ### Transformer
 For the transformer model, I used the ‘sentence